West of Zanzibar (1928 film): Plot

 Anna (Jacqueline Gadsden) cannot bring herself to tell her professional magician husband, The Great Phroso (Lon Chaney), that she is leaving him.
 Her lover, an ivory trader named Crane (Lionel Barrymore), informs Phroso that he is taking Anna away with him to Africa, and when an argument ensues, Crane pushes the distraught husband away from him so forcefully that he falls over a railing and is crippled, losing the use of his legs.

 After leaving the hospital, Phroso learns to get around the neighborhood by propelling himself on a small wooden platform.
 After a year, he learns that Anna has returned from Africa apparently because Crane tired of her and threw her out.
 He finds his wife dead from starvation in a church, with a baby beside her.
 He swears to avenge himself on both Crane and the child.
 He adopts the child and moves to Africa with her.

 Eighteen years later, Phroso (nicknamed "Dead-Legs" Flint) rules over a small outpost inhabited by "Doc" (Warner Baxter), Babe (Kalla Pasha), Tiny (Tiny Ward) and a native named Bumbu (Curtis Nero) in the depths of the African jungle.
 Through his magic tricks, Phroso dominates the local natives who call him the "White Voodoo".
 He has his men steal ivory repeatedly from Crane by having Tiny dress up as an evil voodoo spirit to frighten away Crane's black porters.
-Meanwhile, Phroso sends Babe to bring back a blonde prostitue named Maizie (Mary Nolan) from the "lowest dive in Zanzibar", where for years Phroso has had her raised.
+Meanwhile, Phroso sends Babe to bring back a blonde prostitute named Maizie (Mary Nolan) from the "lowest dive in Zanzibar", where for years Phroso has had her raised.
 She is told only that she will finally get to meet her father.